 8 Monitoring and Review of Policy and Practice

 8.1 The University will develop its quality assurance and enhancement systems to monitor the student population by a range of characteristics identified as key by current equality legislation.
 In particular, monitoring systems will be developed to identify any differential impact on the student body arising from policy and practice in admissions and teaching and assessment.
 Profiles of admissions, academic progression, discontinuation of study, degree awards, first destinations, and the use and outcome of complaints and academic appeals procedures disaggregated by monitored protected characteristics will be developed for use as indicators.

-8.2 The University will work proactively to ensure its equality policies are fully implemented.
+8.2 The University will work proactively to ensure its equality, diversity and inclusion policies are fully implemented.
 Action will include the provision of training, particularly for key staff groups where monitoring indicates that an area of policy or practice requires revision.

 8.3 Responsibility for monitoring and review of equality matters in relation to students currently rests with four Committees of the University on which the Union of UEA Students and the Graduate Students' Association are represented.

 i) The Recruitment, Admissions and Marketing Committee is responsible to the University's Council and Senate for the development, implementation, monitoring and review of the University's equal opportunities policy and practice in connection with applicants to programmes of study at the University.
 The Committee is chaired by the Director of Admissions, accountable to the Vice‑Chancellor, who is responsible for ensuring that these duties with respect to equal opportunities for applicants are carried out.